brevzin/cpp_proposals/4101_consteval_only_values/consteval-only-values.md

 ## What is the Conclusion?

 The conclusion here is that in the consteval-only type model, we simply have to follow all the type edges.
-Pointers, references, functions, class subobjects, etc. But once we do that, we simply do not know if we have a way to properly reject invalid uses in the presence of incomplete types.
-I don't think we even know how to solve this problem.
+Pointers, references, functions, class subobjects, etc. But once we do that, we end up with a significantly more complex rule for handling incomplete types — see [@P4132R0]{.title} and [@P4135R0]{.title}.
+Is that rule carrying its weight?

 Note for interest that the Zig programming language has consteval-only types in the exact way that we want to define here (comptime-only in their parlance), but they don't have incomplete types in the same way, so they don't run into this issue.